 Project Completion.

 Performance.
-Grantee must fully finish its Project(s) by the date set forth in the CD&E in accordance with and consistent with any deadlines established in the NOFA.
+Except if delayed for reasons beyond Grantee’s reasonable contract, Grantee must fully finish its Project(s) by the date set forth in the CD&E in accordance with and consistent with any deadlines established in the NOFA.
 Grantee’s Project(s) must be deployed and implemented in a manner that complies with all applicable terms, conditions, requirements, and limitations set forth in this Agreement, the NOFA, and as proposed/represented in the Application.
 Except in the case of any prepayments contemplated by the NOFA (“Authorized Prepayment(s)”), prior to being reimbursed for any Allowable Expenditures, Grantee’s Project(s) must be “complete” as that term is more fully defined and described herein.

 Certification.
 Subject to the confirmation and verification of the Office, and in accordance with Section 3.3 (Proof of Project Completion), Grantee must certify to the Office that the Project was completed as proposed/represented in the Application, including but not limited to a certification representing that: